blahosyl/enlightened-publishing/README.md

 Color arrangement inspiration: [https://youpreneur.com/](https://youpreneur.com/)

-2 salient colors combined with white, gray and black.
+2 salient colors (#9FFFCB  and #004e64) combined with white, gray (#537D88) and dark gray (#3C5158).

 Contrast between 2 salient colors: 7.75:1 ([WebAIM](https://webaim.org/resources/contrastchecker/))

+Light and dark gray: 7.02:1
+Dark and white: 9.23:1
+Dark gray and white: 4.5:1 (only used for large text) Gray and light: 3.78:1 (only used for graphical objects)

 <!--TODO: decide if we wanna introduce a 3rd salient color, like the green accents on hover-->